cdevshub/afero-devdocs/docs/Lesson3.md

 - afLib contains an Examples directory.
 In this directory, you’ll find an Arduino sketch as well as a directory containing an Afero device Profile that can be published to your Modulo.
 - The examples live in your Documents directory under Arduino/libraries/afLib/examples/.

-**2. Register your Afero development board to your account, if you haven’t already done so.**<br>Do this by scanning the QR code on your dev board using the Afero mobile app.
+**2. Register your Afero development board to your account, if you haven’t already done so.** Do this by scanning the QR code on your dev board using the Afero mobile app.

 **3. Load the afBlink Profile in Afero Profile Editor:**